Sunday, May 19, 2013

 Notes

-This puzzle appears on the Sunday puzzles pages in the Saturday, May 4, 2013 edition of The Ottawa Citizen.
+[1] This puzzle appears on the Sunday puzzles pages in the Saturday, April 26, 2014 edition of the Ottawa Citizen.

 Introduction